-Mark Anderl Now: Where Is Esther Salas’s Husband Today?
-Update
+Mark Anderl: Where is Esther Salas' Husband Now?

 Mark Anderl, who faced a “medical setback,” is slowly recovering from his physical injuries and is trying to move on from the emotional trauma and loss to the best of his abilities.
 In October 2020, during an interview with Good Morning America, Federal Judge Esther Salas talked about her husband and how she had found him after the shooting.
 “I saw Mark on his hands and knees at the porch,” she said.
 “He had crawled to the porch to try to get the license plate or something of the [shooter].”
 Esther further added that even though Mark seems to be doing well, “I think the hardest injury right now is to his heart.
 They were so close.
 He talks about Danny as his best friend.”

-Currently, Mark Anderl is an attorney and partner at Anderl & Oakley, a criminal justice firm located in Perth Amboy and Princeton, New Jersey, where he helps his clients address their legal defense issues.
-According to his profile on the company website, he was the assistant prosecutor at the Essex County Prosecutor’s Office from 1986 to 1996.
-But today, Mark is certified by the State Supreme Court as a criminal trial attorney, having argued over 250 cases in the court of law.
+From what we can tell, Mark currently serves as an attorney and partner at Anderl & Oakley, a criminal justice firm located in Perth Amboy and Princeton, New Jersey, where he helps his clients address their legal defense issues.
+According to his profile on the company’s website, he was the assistant prosecutor at the Essex County Prosecutor’s Office from 1986 to 1996.
+But today, he is certified by the State Supreme Court as a criminal trial attorney, having argued over 250 cases in the court of law.
 Over the years, he has also won several awards for his practice, including New Jersey Top Legal Minds, New Jersey Super Lawyer, and Middlesex County Bar Association Practitioner of the Year.

 Read More: How Did Roy Den Hollander Die?